HibaShabbir/Sqe-Project/README.md

 ##### A ".feature" extension file that is used to define the test case in gherkin language

-@customer_login
+@customer_login //tags
-Feature: Signing in to the store
+Feature: Signing in to the store                            /* line 20 - 23 has no code implementation
     In order to view my orders
     As a Visitor
     I want to be able to log in to the store

-    Background:
+    Background:                                                                     /* runs these lines definitions
-        Given the store operates on a single channel in "United States" And there is a user "ted@example.com" identified by "bear"
+        Given the store operates on a single channel in "United States"                from respective files.
+In case of Scenrio Outline :
+        And there is a user "ted@example.com" identified by "bear"                      Background runs or before each example*/

-    @ui @api
+    @ui @api // tags used
     Scenario: Sign in with email and password
         When I want to log in
-        And I specify the username as "ted@example.com" And I specify the password as "bear"
+        And I specify the username as "ted@example.com"                         //"ted@example" is in quotes as t is a variable
+        And I specify the password as "bear"
         And I log in
         Then I should be logged in

-##### A ".feature" extension file that is used to define the test case in gherkin language
+##### A ".php" extension file that is used for definition of the steps of the gherkin language

+final class LoginContext implements Context
+{
+    public function __construct(
+        private HomePageInterface $homePage,
+        private LoginPageInterface $loginPage
+    ) {
+    }

 /**
  * @When I want to log in
  */
 public function iWantToLogIn()
 {
-    $this->loginPage->tryToOpen();
-}
+    $this->loginPage->tryToOpen();         //loginPage defined in contructor above }                                          // tryToOpen() is a function defined in LoginPage.php
+                                           //LogInPpage class implements LogInPageInterface

 /**